GWartelle/DivvyBikesCaseStudy/README.md

 Then I just had to repeat this process with the missing end stations.

-Finally, the last thing to do was update the main dataset with these newly gained station names :
+Finally, the last thing to do was to update the main dataset with these newly gained station names :

 ```r
 filling_stations <- full_join(start_missing, end_missing, by = "ride_id") %>%